LSWR M7 class: Push-pull equipment

 After 1912, thirty-one M7 locomotives were equipped with push-pull train capabilities with the provision of a primitive cable and pulley device.
-This was a modification that was designed to save time on country branch lines where the locomotive would usually have to run around its train in order to make a return journey.
-As a result, it was possible for the driver to drive his train from a cab located at the front of a designated push-pull coach, leaving the fireman to tend the fire and operate the injectors on the locomotive footplate.
+This modification was meant to save time on country branch lines where the locomotive needed to couple to the opposite end of the train for return trips.
+With this it was possible for the driver to run the train from the cab of designated push-pull coaches, leaving the fireman to manage the fire and water levels.

-The pulley system was eventually deemed unsafe due to instances of sagging and delayed reaction.
-As a result, it was replaced on 36 engines by a safer compressed air system between 1930 and 1937.
-This system had seen previous successful use on the LBSCR.
+The pulley system was eventually deemed unsafe due to instances of sagging and delayed reaction, thus it was replaced by a safer compressed air system on 36 engines between 1930 and 1937.
+This system had seen successful use on the LBSCR.
 Because the air compressor required extra space for installation, these conversions were confined to the long-framed members of the class.

 A further four conversions to push-pull capability appeared between 1960 and 1962.
-This was the result of short-framed M7s having long frames substituted during overhaul in order to create room for the air compressor.
+This was the result of short-framed M7s receiving long frames during overhaul to create room for the compressor.